kerma2/slate/source/includes/_projects.md

   .catch(err => {
     if (err instanceof CompanyNotFound)
       // The company could not be found

-    if (err instanceof NoProjects)
-      // No projects could be found

     // Handle any other errors
   })